Crawcik/AnthillNet/README.md

         Host host = new Host(HostType.Server); //Or HostType.Client for client obviously host.Settings = settings;

-        host.Start(); //You can also set IP but then you can only connect through this one host.Send(new Message(0, "Test")); //Sending simple message (destinies from 1 to 100 are reserved for events, orders, pings etc. if you using AnthillNet.Events) while (true)
+        host.Start(); //FOR SERVER: You can also set IP but then you can only connect through this one host.Send(new Message(0, "Test")); //Sending simple message (destinies from 1 to 100 are reserved for events, orders, pings etc. if you using AnthillNet.Events) while (true)
         {